 When choosing an external link in your blog writing, I recommend keeping it as neutral as possible.
 Even though many digital marketing companies share wonderful content it would not be smart for me to link to them in fear my reader might click on that link and then decide to work with them!
 Instead, I like to link to neutral sites like google business articles, digital research companies, or reputable news articles.
 Your external link can be a simple one or an article that you are citing statistics from.

 The more blog content you have on your site makes the internal link easier and easier.
-If you notice in the opening paragraph the words “huge asset” are hyperlinked to a previous blog post I wrote on why your website should have a blog.
+If you notice in the opening paragraph the words “great blog” are hyperlinked to a previous blog post I wrote on why your website should have a blog.
 If you cannot find a previous article to link to internally, you can always link the contact page or about page in your writing.
 For more information on link building, you might like our post Site Authority and Your SEO Strategy

 When formatting your blog on your website, you want to think in terms of tags.
 Tags are similar to chapter titles when reading a book.
 If you look at the flow of this blog, you will see subject headers above each paragraph.
 These will be labeled as tags when I get ready to post this blog.
 A good SEO blog has a title (also the H1 tag) with the keyword and one or more H2 tags.
 If you can incorporate your keyword into an H2 tag that is great but don’t go overboard or else your SEO rating may be negatively affected.
 At this point in your reading, my H2 tag is the heading “The Core Elements of Blog Writing with SEO” and then because the headings of the next paragraphs are all part of that subject, I have labeled them as H3.